 Casa Miravista is located above Lake Viñuela, close to the white village of Canillas de Aceituno in one of Andalucia’s most unexplored yet accessible areas.
 An easy drive from the renowned beaches and coastal resorts of the eastern Costa del Sol, the surrounding area offers some breathtakingly spectacular landscapes, reached by stunning, snaking mountain roads.

 Fans of outdoor pursuits will be spoilt for choice during their stay at Casa Miravista.
 The properties are located on the doorstep of some of the best hiking trails in Malaga.
-These include a 7-hour hike which will take you to the summit of the province’s highest mountain range – La Maroma – which can be seen from the property.
+These include a seven-hour hike which will take you to the summit of the province’s highest mountain range – La Maroma – which can be seen from the property.

-If you’d prefer to get your blood pumping on a bike ride, there are also some fabulous mountain biking tracks in the countryside surrounding the Cortijo – and the properties’ dedicated concierge team would be more than happy to arrange a guided tour of the best with a local expert.
+If you’d prefer to get your blood pumping on a bike ride, there are also some fabulous mountain biking tracks in the countryside surrounding the house – and the properties’ dedicated concierge team would be more than happy to arrange a guided tour of the best with a local expert.

 The Axarquia region of Malaga province is bordered by the sea to the south, and two mountain ranges, the Sierra de Aljama to the north and east, and the Montes de Malaga to the west.